 The elaborately decorated Carousel Charger was the tallest of the Cybis carousel horses at almost 14” high.
 He was an edition of only 325 sculptures and was introduced in 1984 priced at $1200.

-Another mythical equine – this time a hippocampus – is the Carousel Seahorse which is a limited edition of 500 standing 11.5” tall.
-It was introduced in 1987, was priced at $1075 in 1988, and currently appears on the Cybis site for $2950.
-(Their more naturalistic example of a seahorse is shown in All at Sea with Cybis.)
+Another mythical equine – this time a hippocampus – is the Carousel Seahorse which was a limited edition of 500 standing 11.5” tall.
+It was introduced in 1987 and was priced at $1075 in 1988.
+Their more naturalistic example of a seahorse is shown in All at Sea with Cybis.

 Billed as a “companion piece” to the mid-1970s Bicentennial carousel horse Ticonderoga is Carousel Pony ‘Patriot’ at 12.5” high.
-He is a limited edition of 750 (issue year unconfirmed at present) and appears on the Cybis website at $2395.
+He is a limited edition of 750; his issue year and price history are unavailable.

 Golden Thunder was one of the Cybis 50th Anniversary designs issued in 1989; sculptures actually produced during that year bear the special stamp (shown in Signatures and Marks) in the belly area.
-Standing 13.5” high, he has a declared edition of 500 and is currently priced at $3775 from Cybis.
+Standing 13.5” high, he had a declared edition of 500 and his last known Cybis price was $3775.
 From the Cybis site’s description: “…..this magnificent carousel piece has a golden eagle on its forehead.
 In bas-relief are the heads of the original thirteen Carousel animals decorated in their original colors, which enhance the 24 karat gold tone on tone armor saddle.”

-The final Cybis carousel horse is part of their later ‘Carousel II’ series introduced in the late 1900s which is an open (non-limited) edition series of five small animals that can also fit onto a specially designed base sold separately.
-The Carousel II Pony is 9” tall and is priced on the Cybis website at $795.
+The final Cybis carousel horse w2as part of their later ‘Carousel II’ series introduced in the late 1900s which is an open (non-limited) edition series of five small animals that can also fit onto a specially designed base sold separately.
+The Carousel II Pony is 9” tall and was last priced at $795.
 All of the Carousel II figures are shown in Carousel Animals.

 Images of Cybis porcelain sculptures are provided for informational and educational purposes only.
 All photographs are copyrighted by their owner as indicated via watermark.
 Images bearing a Cybis watermark appear here by kind permission of Cybis, Inc. for use solely as reference material herein.
 Please see the copyright notice in the footer and sidebar for important information regarding the text that appears within this website.